Stock market today: Wall Street falls as bond yields fall ahead of inflation report - ExBulletin

 Treasury yields eased in the bond market ahead of Wednesday's highly anticipated update on U.S. consumer inflation.
 This week will also bring more reports on inflation, as major U.S. companies begin releasing their reports on the profits they made in the first three months of the year.

-The question hanging over Wall Street is whether inflation will cool enough to convince the Federal Reserve to make the interest rate cuts that traders are demanding and betting on.
-Some doubts have crept in following a series of warmer-than-expected economic reports, and traders now expect only two or three rate cuts this year.
+The question hanging over Wall Street is whether inflation will slow enough to convince the Federal Reserve to lower interest rates that traders want and bet on.
+Certain doubts crept in following a series of hotter -that- expectedreports on the economy, and traders now expect only two or three rate cuts this year.
 Some even mention the possibility of zero reductions.
-That's down from forecasts of six or seven reductions at the start of the year, according to CME Group data.
+That's down from expectations of six or seven cuts at the beginning of the yearaccording to data from the CME group.

 The Fed's main interest rate is at its highest level in more than two decades, and the fear is that rates too high for too long could cause a recession.